ThomasJClark/CS-4802-Assignment-1/README.md

 Most of the free-form features of the simulation are technical.
 It features a selection of rule presets, a flexible set of way to create randomized or manually specified boards, and a system for prototyping entirely new sets of rules.
 A concise textual description for each rule is also generated.
 In addition, the page uses responsive design, so it will adjust itself appropriately on smartphones.
 ### Biological
 The custom rule feature can be used to add biological significance to simulations.
 Instead of just viewing the results of a single set of arbitrary rules like Conway's Game, one can add a custom set of rules to visualize an approximation of a biological process.

+## Lab 3
+### Currently Supported Interactions
+Interactions currently supported (prior to Lab 3) include:
+* #### Playing/pausing the simulation
+Playing the simulation makes it easy to see the abstract results of the current rules and the state of the board over many generations.
+The ability to pause supports user understanding by providing a chance to see what an individual generation looks like.

+* #### Selecting between different game presets
+The user can choose one of many different game presets, such as Conway's Game of Life, which helps the user determine how simple rule changes affect the outcome.

+* #### Stepping the simulation one generation at a time The ability to step the simulation to the next generation improves user understanding by showing the specific results  of one application of the game's rules.

+* #### Randomizing the board to a specified percentage of living cells Randomizing the board doesn't do much to improve user understanding, but allowing the user to specify a custom percentage improves the effectiveness of other features that present under certain conditions, such as a very high density of cells.

+* #### Creating cells, killing cells, and killing all cells The user can click the board to create or kill individual cells, and click a button to kill all cells on the board.
+Allowing predetermined initial configurations in addition to randomized ones supports user understanding.
+It allows the user to test hypotheses about  patterns in the current rules, rather than just randomizing the board and looking for patterns.

+* #### Adding new rules to the custom game mode